 A Brief History

-Chinese herbology has been traced back even farther than acupuncture.
-Over the past 5,000 years the study of herbs (includes plant, animal and mineral products) have been gathered, compiled, formulated and tested.
+Chinese Herbology has been traced back even farther than acupuncture.
+Over the past 5,000 years the study of herbs (plant, animal and mineral substances) have been gathered, compiled, formulated and tested.
 This information was then handed down to the next generation.
-Today the herbologists that study Chinese Medicine still use this information to treat a variety of medical conditions.
+Today the Herbologists that study Chinese Medicine still use this information to treat a variety of medical conditions.

-The Chinese pharmacopeia is vast with over 1,800 individual herbs.
+The Chinese Pharmacopeia is vast with over 1,800 individual herbs.
 Students learn over 400 of the most widely used herbs.
-These herbs are categorized according to their energetics (ie: temperature and taste), functions, the different channels/organs they go to and the disharmonies the herbs address.
-Individual herbs are compiled into a "formula" or "herbal tea" in accordance to the ailments of the patients.
-It is through the construction of these formulas that enhances the effects and safety of the individual herbs.
+These herbs are categorized according to their energetics (i.e.: temperature and taste), functions, different channels/organs they go to and the disharmonies the herbs address.
+Individual herbs are compiled into a "formula" or "herbal tea" in accordance with the ailments of the patients.
+It is due to the combination of the single herbs into these "formulas" that enhance the effects and safety of the individual herbs.

 Strength in structure